 The West Virginia Film Office supports commerce by recruiting motion picture, television and related media productions to select West Virginia as a place to conduct business.

-- Connect clients to West Virginia’s work force and businesses
+- Connect business prospects to West Virginia’s workforce and business service providers

-- Act as a liaison among clients and governmental agencies, communities and property owners
+- Act as a liaison among business prospects and governmental agencies, communities and property owners

-- Scout and photograph locations based on client needs; secure site access; assist with permits
+- Scout and photograph locations based on business prospect needs; secure site access; assist with permits

-- Assist clients with mapping, augmented research and logistical and technical support; coordinate itineraries
+- Assist business prospects with mapping, augmented research and logistical and technical support; coordinate itineraries

-- Provide media and additional support as needed.
+- Provide media and additional support to business prospects as needed

 Crew & Vendor Directory (powered by Reel-ScoutTM)

-An essential resource for anyone filming in West Virginia, the Crew & Vendor Directory connects clients with West Virginia’s work force and businesses.
+An essential resource for anyone filming in West Virginia, the Crew & Vendor Directory connects business prospects with West Virginia’s work force and businesses.
 Execute searches by name, keyword, region, and more.

 Reel Blast News & Bulletin Board